 More Than Just Beautiful Things

-• We listened to the hum of singing bowls — grounding us before school or guiding breath during meditation.
+We listened to the hum of singing bowls, grounding us before school or guiding breath during meditation.

-• The most revered thangkas are painted with 24K gold and take months to complete.
+Even thangka paintings, so detailed, so deliberate, began in the hands of children learning from master painters.
+The most revered thangkas are painted with 24K gold and take months to complete.
+They're not just art; they’re lineages.

 A Gift That Carries Legacy

-In Nepal, we don’t just give.
+- In Nepal, we don’t just give.
 We offer.

-A pashmina scarf isn’t just warmth—it’s honor, protection, and love.
+A pashmina scarf isn’t just warmth—it’s honor, protection, and love. - A journal is a space for story, not just notes.

-A keepsake box holds more than items—it holds memory.
+- A keepsake box holds more than items—it holds memory.

 When we moved abroad, we searched for that kind of meaning in the products around us—but most felt mass-produced, synthetic, and hollow.